jeremyzyang/targeting_for_longterm_outcomes/README.md

 - “P_treated” is the probability of a user receiving the treatment.

 3. Surrogates

 Surrogate variables contain short-term revenues and when and what article section a user read after the treatment.
 Variables are named in the following way:
 - Revenue + 1m/2m/3m/4m/5m/6m.
 For instance, rev_3m is the 3-month revenue after the treatment.
 - Article section name + 1m/2m/3m/4m/5m/6m.
 Article section names are self-explanatory.
 For instance, “politics_1m” is the number of articles a user read in the politics section 1 month after the treatment.

 4. Outcomes

-- Rev is the observed revenue.
+- "Rev" is the observed revenue.
 - Rev_x is the surrogate index of long-term revenues computed with surrogates from the first x months.
 - Y0_x, Y1_x are outcomes predicted with the outcome model using surrogates